phil-lewis-exe/COMM109_Week01_Workshop1b/README.md

 rm template_code.zip
 ```

 You should see four files `ex1_variables.py` - `ex4_fstrings.py` in the explorer.
 Double click on `ex1_variables.py` and follow the instructions below.
-After completing the activity please follow the instructions on ELE to save and send your work for grading.
+After completing the activity please follow the final instructions at the bottom to save and submit your work for grading via GitHub.

 # Workshop Week 1b